djplaner/memex/share/blog/2023/conceptualising-educational-design.md

 The first line of the abstract for [Goodyear (2005)](https://ajet.org.au/index.php/AJET/article/view/1344) is
 >  There is a growing demand for advice about effective, time efficient ways of using ICT to support student learning in higher education.

 Almost 20 years later, higher education is still trying solve this problem.

-[Naimi-Akbar et al (2023)](https://www.tandfonline.com/doi/full/10.1080/13562517.2023.2201674) provide some evidence of this from pre-COVID.
-It certain appears that the challenge and the need has only increased in the aftermath of the emergency pandemic response.
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;Despite the increased use of digital resources and technology along with the desire for increased flexibility, most participants did not agree that faculty had the skills and know-how to effectively deliver courses in multiple modes.&quot; <a href="https://twitter.com/hashtag/highered?src=hash&amp;ref_src=twsrc%5Etfw">#highered</a> <a href="https://t.co/OEVe1PXiqn">https://t.co/OEVe1PXiqn</a></p>&mdash; Neil Mosley (@neilmosley5) <a href="https://twitter.com/neilmosley5/status/1648930246295539713?ref_src=twsrc%5Etfw">April 20, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Certainly the impression I took away from [the THETA'2023 conference](https://ajet.org.au/index.php/AJET/article/view/1344) a couple of weeks ago (amongst all the AI/LLM discussions).
-In particular, [Jason Lodge](https://education.uq.edu.au/profile/2054/jason-lodge) and colleagues presented on work they are doing to build on the work of Goodyear (2005) to inform IT planning, procurement, and evaluation.
-Also at THETA, Steven Booten, Henry Cook, and I  [shared our experience](https://djon.es/blog/2023/02/09/gathers-weavers-and-augmenters-three-principles-for-dynamic-and-sustainable-delivery-of-quality-learning-and-teaching/) from an LMS migration.
+Echoing the impression I took away from [the THETA'2023 conference](https://ajet.org.au/index.php/AJET/article/view/1344) a couple of weeks ago (apart from all the AI/LLM discussions).
+[Jason Lodge](https://education.uq.edu.au/profile/2054/jason-lodge) and colleagues presented on work they are doing to build on the work of Goodyear (2005) to inform IT planning, procurement, and evaluation.
+[Steven Booten](https://www.linkedin.com/in/steven-booten-7b0271205/), [Henry Cook](https://www.linkedin.com/in/cookhenry/), and I  [shared our experience](https://djon.es/blog/2023/02/09/gathers-weavers-and-augmenters-three-principles-for-dynamic-and-sustainable-delivery-of-quality-learning-and-teaching/) from an LMS migration.

-In that presentation, we derived principles which have appear to have broader application in addressing the core problem both Goodyear and Lodge et al were focused on.
-The following seeks to explore the relationship between Goodyear (2005), subsequent work from Goodyear and others, and what we're doing.
+In that presentation, we derived principles which have appear to have broader application in addressing the core problem both Goodyear and Lodge et al were focused on - providing effective and efficient use of digital technologies to support learning and teaching. **something about productivity commission**  The following seeks to explore the relationship between Goodyear (2005), subsequent work from Goodyear and others, and what we're doing.

+TLDR?

+- The gather, weave, augment analogy we use is evident in the work of Goodyear and Lodge.
+- From a linear education design and development perspective (see [Table 1](#table-1)), Goodyear's work focuses on educational design.
+Lodge et al appear to be coming from design into the early stages of development (procurement of digital tools).
+Our work is focused explicitly on contextual educational development - working with the available tools in a context.
+- Of course, educational design and development is entangled and not linear.
+We argue that we need to get better at recognising and responding to this reality.
+- While we demonstrate the need for our work, it is also evident in Goodyear's other writing, including:
+	- McAndrew, Goodyear & Dalziel (2005) identify a weakness of Goodyear's (2005) work in the complexity of implementing design patterns in the LMS (educational development).
+A task which appears to have only gotten more difficult.
+	- Goodyear (2009) suggests that gathering and weaving design knowledge into learning and teaching tools as a method for informing design practice.

+Leaving the big questions of if/how we do this better and what happens as a result?

 > The question of where does the following fit?
 > - Tim Klapdoor's ASCILITE work